buildbot/buildbot/master/docs/developer/cls-buildsteps.rst

         If false, then the step is running.
         If true, the step is not running, or has been interrupted.

+    .. py:attribute:: timed_out

+        If ``True``, then one or more remote commands of the step timed out.

     A step can indicate its up-to-the-moment status using a short summary string.
     These methods allow step subclasses to produce such summaries.